scds/intro-spss/README.md

-# Introduction to SPSS
+# << ENTER WORKSHOP NAME HERE >>
-Materials for the DASH tutorial: **Introduction to SPSS**
+Materials for the DASH workshop: **Introduction to SPSS**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/intro-SPSS/) with GitHub Pages
+This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/intro-spss/) with GitHub Pages.

 Contributions by the following individuals:
-- Workshop content created by Allison Leanage
+- Workshop content created by Vivek Jadon
-- Content edited for online use by Allison Leanage
+- Content edited for online use by Richie Motorgeanu
-- Online pages created by Allison Leanage
+- Online pages created by Richie Motorgeanu

-All content is made available under a GNU General Public License v3.0.
+All content is made available under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).